What is shading in Japanese tea? | Matcha, Gyokuro, Kabusecha

 When does shading begin?

 Shading is not a year-round process.
-Tea plants are grown under normal light conditions for most of the year, and shading only begins before the first spring harvest.
+Tea plants are grown under normal light conditions for most of the year, and shading only begins before the spring's first harvest.

-The grower's experience is crucial here.
-It's not enough to know how many days to shade; it's also necessary to accurately sense when the optimal moment arrives to begin covering for the development of buds and young leaves.
+The producer's experience is crucial here.
+It's not enough to know how many days to shade; one must also accurately sense when the optimal moment arrives to begin covering for the development of buds and young leaves.

 The first layer usually blocks about 70% of the light.
 For more heavily shaded teas, a second layer may then be added, increasing the light reduction to as much as 95%.
 In rare cases, they go even further, creating almost complete darkness.